 What is an asset?

 An asset is content that you use to create your game or app.
-Common examples of assets include Prefabs, textures, materials, audio clips, and animations.
+An asset can be a prefab, texture, material, audio clip, animation, etc.

 What is an Addressable Asset?

-Making an asset "Addressable" allows you to use that asset's unique address to call it from anywhere.
-Whether that asset resides in the local application or on a content delivery network, the system will locate and return it.
-You can load a single Addressable Asset via its address, or load many addressables using a customized group label that you define.
+Once an asset is marked "addressable", the addressable asset can be called from anywhere.
+Whether that addressable asset resides in the local player or on a content delivery network, the system will locate and return it.
+You can load a single addressable via its address or load many addressables using a customized group label that you define.

-Traditional means of structuring game assets make it challenging to efficiently load content.
-Addressables shorten your iteration cycles, allowing you to devote more time to designing, coding, and testing your application.
+Using Addressable Assets shortens your iteration cycles, allowing you to devote more time to designing, coding, and testing your application.
 With Addressable Assets you identify the asset as addressable and load it.

 - Iteration time: Referring to content by its address is super-efficient.
 With an address reference, the content just gets retrieved.
 Optimizations to the content no longer require changes to your code.

 - Dependency management: The system not only returns content at the address, but also returns all dependencies of that content.
-The system informs you when the entire asset is ready, so all meshes, shaders, animations, and so forth load before returning the content to you.
+The system informs you when the entire asset is ready, so all meshes, shaders, animations, and so forth are loaded before the content is returned.

-- Memory management: The system unloads assets as well as loading them, counting references automatically and providing a robust profiler to help you spot potential memory problems.
+- Memory management: The address not only loads assets, but also unloads them.
+References are counted automatically and a robust profiler helps you spot potential memory problems.

-- Content packing: Because the system maps and understands complex dependency chains, it allows for efficient packing of bundles, even when moving or renaming assets.
-You can easily prepare assets for both local and remote deployment, to support downloadable content and reduced application size.
+- Content packing: Because the system maps and understands complex dependency chains, it allows for efficient packing of bundles, even when assets are moved or renamed.
+Assets can be easily prepared for both local and remote deployment to support downloadable content (DLC) and reduced application size.

 What about my existing game?